michaeldimchuk/pyvial/README.md

 def get_user(user_id: str) -> User:
     return user_service.get(user_id)
 ```
+A test case with this example is available in `tests/samples/test_with_path_parameters.py`.

 Vial supports some path parameter parsing as part of the invocation process.
 For example when using a UUID
 as a path parameter, Vial can convert it from a string to a UUID automatically: